wpcodefactory/product-excel-import-export-for-woocommerce/readme.txt

 Yes, update is also supported and will be mentioned while uploading.
 Update is based on Title.
 If a title entered in an excel column exists as product in your website, this product's fields will be updated.

-= Can I add categories with Excel for WooCommerce Products? = Yes, when you add a cateogory terms in excel, this will be created along with the product.
+= Can I add categories with Excel for WooCommerce Products? = Yes, when you add a category terms in excel, this will be created along with the product.
 You can add them comma separated in an excel column.

 = How do i define if a WooCommerce Product is in stock? =